A dental implant is an option to consider when you have a missing tooth or a set of missing teeth

 Of the three options, it is likely your dentist will advise you which one is most suitable for you; some might not be an option, so that could be the driving factor in regards to which type of implant you choose rather than basing your decision on the price of each one.

-The process of fully fitting implants can take between three and nine months, and some people may be required to undergo the procedure in two stages rather than one sitting, with the fusion of implant to bone taking anywhere from 6 weeks to 6 months.
+The process of fully fitting implants can take three to nine months, and some people may be required to undergo the procedure in two stages rather than one sitting, with the fusion of implant to bone taking anywhere from 6 weeks to 6 months.

 After the procedure, the recovery is usually painless, although antibiotics may be necessary to prevent infection.
 Caring for your dental implant.